 The region’s green spaces are put to good use, with outdoor activities galore.
 Try your hand at windsurfing, kayaking, or kitesurfing at Llandegfedd Watersports Centre, or head out to the Wye Valley for some horse riding through the truly amazing scenery.
 This is a very popular area for walking, and the Wye Valley has many hiking trails to explore, for walkers of all abilities.
 Mountain bikers are well catered for, too, with plenty of dedicated trails and challenging singletrack rides throughout the area.

 The busy market towns in this part of Wales are a joy to explore, with a strong base of independent boutiques and artisan food producers.
 While Abergavenny is famous for its annual food festival, its food stores and other shops make it well worth a visit at any time of year, along with other towns such as Monmouth and Chepstow.
 Down in Newport, the Newport Transporter Bridge is a fascinating feat of engineering, and the Newport Wetlands Centre is a great day out for anyone interested in birds and wildlife.

 For most of us, eating out once or twice is all part of having a fantastic holiday, and there is no shortage of top restaurants to choose from in this part of Wales.
 The Stonemill, at Steppes Farm, near Monmouth, is a Michelin-listed restaurant serving modern British dishes.
 At the same time, The Inn at Penallt is an award-winning venue that uses the best locally-sourced produce to offer traditional home-cooked food in a stunning country inn.
 Other local restaurants of note include St John’s Place in Hay-on-Wye and The Nag’s Head in Usk.

-Whilst the area has plenty to offer at all times of the year, during the summer months it comes alive with festivals.
+There is plenty of Wye Valley accommodation to choose from at all times of the year, during the summer months the Wye Valley comes alive with festivals.
 Hay-on-Wye is, of course, famous for its literary festival, and Abergavenny for its food festival, but there are also excellent festivals held each year in Monmouth, Usk and Newport, and other locations.
 Why not book your next Welsh holiday in superb Welsh accommodation today?